Leaked: Apple explored designs for notch and dynamic island design

 When Apple unveiled Dynamic Island during its 2022 event, the first reaction from some people watching the livestream was awe and excitement.
 Others were not impressed.
 This year, Dynamic Islands is now available on all four iPhone 15 models, allowing more iPhone users than ever before to experience the feature.
 I was one of the excited people when Dynamic Island was announced, but mostly I was underwhelmed by it.

 According to information obtained by MacRumors, Apple considered other locations and formats before deciding on the final placement and functionality of Dynamic Island.
-Based on the information we received, MacRumors has rendered what these other concepts could look like if Apple chooses a different method to replace the notch.
+Based on the information we received, MacRumors has rendered what these other concepts could look like if Apple chose a different method to replace the notch.

 An alternative to the dynamic island was to place a vertical screen on the right side of the display, displaying some of the icons typically found in the status bar at the top right of the screen.
 It displayed the time, cell phone signal strength (the infamous bar), Wi-Fi indicator, display brightness, volume, and battery life indicator.
 This screen remains hidden when not in use.